-Recovery from a partial knee replacement usually takes about three to six months.
+Recovery from a partial knee replacement usually takes three to six months.
 Individuals with sedentary work realistically can return to work in about two weeks after their procedure.
 Those returning to more active work may be out six weeks or longer.
 After a full recovery, patients with a partial knee replacement are able to return to the same motion and function as a normal knee.

 Some benefits of the partial knee replacement include: